 Ghana’s health sector is one of the most invested, yet criticized sectors in the country.
-It is one of the indicators used by the citizenry in assessing government’s performance.
+It remains a key indicator used by the citizenry in assessing governments’ performance.
 In spite of the significant investment and global commitments made by governments, past and present, to ensure improved healthcare and resource availability, the country’s healthcare system is still beset with challenges.

 Lapses in Ghana’s healthcare delivery and the impact of COVID-19

-Ghana’s health system has undergone a lot of transformational changes over the years; with great efforts at improving it.
+Ghana’s health system has undergone several transformational changes over the years; with great efforts at improving it.
 Rolled out interventions by the government includes the introduction of the Community Based Health Planning Services (CHPS) strategy in 1996; the National Health Insurance Scheme (NHIS) in 2003; and the Free Maternal Care programme launched in 2007 for pregnant women to enhance their utilization of delivery care services.

 Irrespective of these interventions, high cost of accessing health care; lack of available services; unmet health needs; delays in receiving appropriate medical equipment; inadequate and unavailability of essential medical tools and equipment; and inability to get preventive services, continue to plague the country’s healthcare system.